Australia China Scholar Network

 Representative of UTS

-Dr Zhongpu (Leo) Zhang
+Dr. Zhongpu (Leo) Zhang

 Representative of Western Sydney University

-Dr Zhongpu (Leo) Zhang is currently working as a lecturer in Mechanical Engineering at Western Sydney University, Australia.
+Dr. Zhongpu (Leo) Zhang is currently working as a lecturer in Mechanical Engineering at Western Sydney University, Australia.
 Before starting at Western Sydney University in 2018, he was a postdoctoral research assistant in the School of Aerospace, Mechanical and Mechatronic Engineering, Faculty of Engineering and Information Technologies at the University of Sydney.
 He completed his PhD degree at the University of Sydney in 2016.
 He also obtained his MPhil and Bachelor of Engineering (Hons), both from the University of Sydney.
 He has authored over 30 refereed journal publications, co-edited 3 conference proceedings and a number of high quality conference papers, including those prestigious prize-winning papers and plenary/keynote papers.
 He was the “Secretary in General” for the 1st Australasian Conference on Computational Mechanics (ACCM2013) in 2013 and the 11th World Congress on Structural and Multidisciplinary Optimization (WCSMO-11) in 2015, which were the most prestigious conferences in the engineering computational mechanics and optimization field.

 IMG_20240621_212521

-Zijian Wang
+Dr. Zijian Wang

 Representative of Australian National University